InitializeSahib/vhdutil/README.md

 **NOTE**: There has been no verification of this script's compatibility with BSD, macOS, and Windows 10's Linux subsystem.

 ## How do I use the utility?
-`vhduytil help` will give you a list of possible commands.
+`vhdutil help` will give you a list of possible commands.